Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 ES (E-mini S&P 500)

-ES is the most systematically traded futures contract and shows predictable intraday regime patterns that @tigertrader documented extensively.
+ES shows predictable intraday regime patterns that @tigertrader documented extensively.
 A range day "will oscillate around an average price value with relatively low volatility through the day."2 Trend days — where ES makes a significant directional move with little retracement — occur roughly 3-4 times per month. @WolfgangAssets analyzed ES day-type statistics across two years of data and found trend days at 16% of sessions, with Normal Variation days (partial breakout, mean-reverting) accounting for 54%.9

 Standard parameters: ADX 14-period, threshold at 25.
 Intraday regime map: 9:30-11:00 ET high-directional (ADX 28-38, trend strategies); 11:00-13:00 ET midday chop (ADX 14-19, mean-reversion); 13:00-14:00 ET transitional (reduce size); 14:00-16:00 ET mild trend resumption (selective entries).